 One question employers may wish to ask is: ‘Is there any medical evidence that suggests the position will become clearer if we wait a short while?’
 If the answer to that question is ‘yes’, the safest option will be to wait a short while.
 However, if following reasonable enquiry the only evidence is the employee arguing ‘give me a little more time and I am sure I will recover,’ dismissal may well be reasonable.
 Similar considerations will apply at appeal hearings against the dismissal.

-For information on any of the issues raised in this article, contact David Leslie in Lyons Davidson Leeds Employment Team by emailing email@example.com or calling 0113 368 7804.
+For information on long-term sickness absence among employees or any of the other issues raised in this article, contact David Leslie in Lyons Davidson Leeds Employment Team by emailing [email protected] or calling 0113 368 7804.